janinewin/docker_cicd/01-Software-Engineering-Best-Practices/01-Setup/02-Linux-and-Bash/README.md

-# Linux Service creation

-## 1️⃣ Basics of services
+# 1️⃣ Basics of services

 🎯 The goal of this exercise is to create a **background service** on your virtual machine.
 Here we will write a script which checks whether you are connected via ssh and if not shutdown the vm in order to **prevent unwanted spending by leaving the vm running overnight!**